Dreamer. Creator. Believer.

 One other passion came into play.
 I wanted other people to see what I imagined.
 Fortunately, I loved to draw.
 Now, it was time to take my interest in art seriously.

 During my college years at Mercer University, these different threads were woven together.
 I majored in fine art, which gave me the opportunity to hone raw skill and develop my own personal style.
 However, I also double majored in psychology with an emphasis in animal behavior.
 My curiosity about animals challenged me to learn how they thought and thus behaved.
 One result was that I became a licensed wildlife rehabilitator in the state of Georgia.
 My summers were filled with caring for and raising numerous wild mammals and domestic birds for release into the wild.
-Finally, I began to work on the characters, ideas, and plots that would become the Incarn Saga.
+Finally, I began to work on the characters, ideas, and plots that would become my first series, The Incarn Saga.

 Shortly after graduation another special animal entered my life: Alli, a rescued American bulldog/pit mix.
 I had the opportunity to train and work with the sweetest dog ever.
 In the meantime, I provided marketing services for the Steffen Thomas Museum of Art located in Buckhead, Georgia.
 When the Ogden Museum in New Orleans had a show of Thomas’s work, I attended the opening reception.
 I was hooked.
 Here was a city that had the same eclectic flavor and lust for life as I had.
 I accepted an internship at the Audubon Zoo and Alli and I relocated to the “Big Easy”.